-To date, Silver Bear has not recorded any revenues from its mining operations nor has the Company commenced commercial production on its property.
-There can be no assurance that significant additional losses will not occur in the near future or that Silver Bear will be profitable in the future.
-Silver Bear's operating expenses and capital expenditures may increase in subsequent years as needed consultants, personnel and equipment associated with advancing exploration, development and commercial production of its properties are added.
-The amounts and timing of expenditures will depend on the progress of ongoing exploration and development, the results of consultants' analyses and recommendations, the rate at which operating losses are incurred, the execution of any joint venture agreements with strategic partners, Silver Bear's acquisition of additional properties and other factors, many of which are beyond our control.
-Silver Bear expects to continue to incur losses unless and until such time as its properties enter into commercial production and generate sufficient revenues to fund its continuing operations.
-The development of Silver Bear's properties will require the commitment of substantial resources to conduct the time-consuming exploration and development of properties.
-There can be no assurance that Silver Bear will generate any revenues or achieve profitability.
+It is planned that production will begin in the second quarter of 2018.
+At the time of this report, the Company has not recorded any revenues from its mining operations nor has the Company commenced commercial production on its property.
+There can be no assurance that additional losses will not occur in the near future or that the Silver Bear will be profitable in the future.
+The Company expects to continue to incur losses until such time as its properties enter into commercial production and generate sufficient revenues to fund its continuing operations.
+The development of the Company's additional potential deposits may require the commitment of substantial resources to conduct the time-consuming exploration and development of deposits.
+There can be no assurance that the Company will generate any revenues or achieve profitability.
 There can be no assurance that the underlying assumed levels of expenses will prove to be accurate.